dansiviter/cito/core/README.md

 ### `SUBSCRIBE` & `UNSUBSCRIBE` ###

-When a user subscribes or unsubscribes to a destination the event can be captured using the `@OnSubscribe` and `@OnUnSubscribe`
+When a user subscribes or unsubscribes to a destination the event can be captured using the `@OnSubscribe` and `@OnUnsubscribe`

 	public void onSubscribe(@Observes @OnSubscribe MessageEvent) { ... }

-Both `@OnSubscribe` and `@OnUnSubscribe` accept a destination pattern to match.
+Both `@OnSubscribe` and `@OnUnsubscribe` accept a destination pattern to match.
 See the 'Destination Filtering' section.

 For the first subscription and last unsubscription to a topic see the following 'Destination Changed' section.